meena-kaliswamy/drumkit/README.md

 # Drum Kit

-Select an instrument to play that sound.
+Come up with beats by playing the provided percussion instruments.

+**To play:**

+Select an instrument by _mouse clicking_ or _key pressing_ with the matching letter of the instrument on the keyboard.

 Mobile friendly.